obeisser/hubitat-drivers/readme.md

 * **[WLED Universal Driver](./WLED/)**: A fast, feature-rich, and resilient driver for controlling WLED devices.

-*(As you add more drivers, you can simply add them to this list.)*

 ## License

 The drivers in this collection are licensed under the Apache License 2.0.
-You can find the full license text in the [LICENSE](./LICENSE) file.
+See [LICENSE](./LICENSE) for details.